 Usually, this condition causes the engine to overheat and, with high enough temperature, seriously damage the exhaust manifold.

 Consult your vehicle repair manual to check engine timing.
-On older vehicle models equipped with a distributor you can also adjust timing as needed as part of a tune-up procedure.
+On older vehicle models equipped with a distributor, check for a cracked or damaged distributor cap, and check ignition timing.
+Replace the cap or adjust timing as necessary, using your vehicle repair manual.

 On newer vehicle models, though, the engine control module (ECM-car computer) usually controls ignition timing.
 You still can check the timing but you can't adjust it yourself.
 If timing is not correct, consult your vehicle repair manual or have your engine checked at a car shop to correct the problem.

 Exhaust backfires can also be the result of air leaks in the system.

 As oxygen content increases, it causes partially burn or unburned fuel entering the system to ignite loudly.
 The extra oxygen may come through a leak in the exhaust manifold gasket, an exhaust pipe sealing ring, or a damaged pipe.